Which costs to cut to secure your business’ future

 01 Smart management of working capital

-Cash flow is critical in a crisis, and minimising investment in working capital — what we spend to get the job done and keep business running — is critical.
+Cash flow is critical in a crisis, and minimising investment in working capital — what we spend to get the job done and keep the business running — is vital.

-2020 has put the focus back on operational efficiencies — and effective working capital management.
-Growth and development may be temporarily on the backburner, but this is the time to get the business-critical functions of your organisation right.
-Containing costs to minimise reliance on lenders will position your business to recover strongly as economic conditions bounce back from an unexpected 2020.
+In 2023, there has been a shift in focus towards operational efficiencies, and effective working capital management.
+Growth and development may be temporarily on the back burner, but this is the time to get the business-critical functions of your organisation right.
+Containing costs to minimise reliance on lenders will position your business to recover strongly as economic conditions bounce back from a slowdown in 2023.

 A renewed interest in working capital demands a critical assessment of the entire sales pipeline; inventory levels, distribution points, and product viability are all on the table.